rlingineni/airppt/README.md

 # AirPPT

-AirPPT is a program to allow you to go from powerpoint slide to working (workable) HTML.
-No dirty stuff.
+AirPPT is a program to allow you to go from powerpoint slide to working (workable) HTML and CSS.
+It handles shape conversions and css placements.
+Just drag, drop, and build a simple HTML UI.

-It was built from scratch.
-Type friendly, and extensible.
-Read on to get started or the [wiki](https://github.com/rlingineni/airppt/wiki) to understand how it works.
+It was built from scratch to be extensible.
+Read on to get started or the [wiki](https://github.com/rlingineni/airppt/wiki) to understand how it works and adding your own elements to be supported.

 ### Quick Start